elypaolazz/Geospatial-Project/README.md

 <br>
 <h2><b>Report and Script exploration</b></h2>

-A more in-depth explanation of the project can be found in the file project_report.pdf.
+A more in-depth explanation of the project can be found in the file `project_report.pdf`.
 You can also view the executed scripts (without cloning the repository locally) at this <a href="https://elypaolazz.github.io/geosp_pages/index.html">address </a>.